aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 variable listed at index 0 of `co_names`: in this case, `name`.)

-Those two bytecodes implemented the first line of source code (`name = 'Monty'`).
+Those two bytecodes implemented the first line of source code (`name = 'Chrysophylax'`).
 The second line's bytecode follows at addresses 6 through 18, with some new wrinkles in instruction arguments: `CALL_FUNCTION` has two, each of one byte; and `POP_TOP` has no argument, making the whole instruction fit in a byte.
 (What `POP_TOP` does, we'll come back